 The REL of an event will increase based on the prizes awarded and the distance a player may be expected to travel.
-People who travel further are often more competitive and are likely to desire correctness over fun.
+People who travel further are often more competitive and are likely to desire more precise adherence to rules and procedures.
 The REL of the event should reflect this.